Students with disabilities are welcome at SUNY Polytechnic Institute.

 Accommodations are implemented to ensure compliance with the Americans with Disabilities Act of 1990 (ADA) and Section 504 (subsection E) of the Rehabilitation Act.
 The intent of which is to provide access for otherwise qualified persons.
 SUNY Poly is not required to lower or substantially modify essential academic requirements, or make modifications that would fundamentally alter the nature of a service, program, or activity or that would result in an undue financial or administrative burden.
 Additionally, accommodation plans must be updated each semester.

-The Disability Services Office is happy to advocate or coordinate with outside service providers, by student request and with written consent to communicate.
+The Student Accessibility Services is happy to advocate or coordinate with outside service providers, by student request and with written consent to communicate.
 Parents should be aware that legal rights and responsibilities change from high school to the college, both in terms of the type of support provided and in terms of parental involvement in the process.
 Students are solely responsible for self-identifying and following up with our office for any needs that they may have.
 Any student who wishes to have our office communicate with a parent must sign a written consent for permission to communicate.

 The Student Accessibility Services is a resource for NYS voter registration forms and encourages all students to take advantage of their right to be a voice in our political process.
 The Disability Services Office at SUNY Poly is a National Voter Registration Act (NVRA) voter registration site.